Amplitude vs Mixpanel: Which Product Analytics Tool Gives You The Best Value For Money?

 AB testing can help you direct your communication strategy and give you insights that can be repeated in subsequent campaigns.

 As I have already mentioned, Mixpanel's consumers can receive notifications.
-They can get these via SMS, push notifications, email, and in-app communications.
+They can get these via SMS (don't miss our list of SMS marketing platforms), push notifications, email, and in-app communications.
 Mixpanel also does mobile app tests, allowing you to track and use mobile data to improve your product.

 Amplitude vs Mixpanel: Data Integrations